 Sometimes good dental hygiene routine and regular trips to the dentist aren’t enough to keep your child safe.
 While they are indeed still imperative to maintaining good oral health, without the right follow up, you might see the same problem repeatedly.

-One way you could help your young one keep his dental health is by fortifying his diet.
-We discussed in a previous post that what an average American eats is often replete with sugars, carbohydrates, and other compounds that help bacteria thrive, making them more susceptible to tooth decay.
+One way you could help your young one keep his dental health is by balancing his or her diet.
+What an average person eats is often replete with sugars, carbohydrates, and other compounds that help bacteria thrive, making them more susceptible to tooth decay.
 While you can remedy this with a proper toothbrushing, repeated exposure could wear your teeth over time.

 That said, what can you do to ensure that your child is eating the right food for their teeth?
 Here are a few suggestions.